Last Updated on May 9, 2025 by vanessa sequeira

-There are different types of mutual fund schemes with different risk-return profiles.
-Gilt funds are a type of mutual fund investment that are debt-oriented, thereby protecting your investments from market volatility.
-Let’s understand the concept of gilt funds in detail and find out the different aspects that they have.
+Gilt funds are different types of mutual fund schemes with different risk-return profiles.
+They are a type of mutual fund investment that are debt-oriented, thereby protecting your investments from market volatility.
+Let’s understand the concept of gilt funds in detail and find out which are the best gilt funds in India.

 Gilt funds are debt mutual funds that invest at least 80% of their portfolio in government securities that have a fixed rate of interest.
 Gilt funds are open-ended mutual funds which means that you can invest in them anytime that you want to and also redeem the fund at your discretion.